-The paper is organised as follows.
-In Sec II we provide the key observation and approximation on which the analysis is based.
-In Sec III we analyse the back-off process in a fairly general setting.
-The fixed-point equation is provided in Sec IV and analysed in Sec V; a validation through an exact solution of a Markov model is given in Sec V-B. In Sec VI the throughput formulas are provided.
-The asymptotic analysis is developed in Sec VII.
-An application of the results to the analysis of TCP is given in Sec VIII and the paper ends with a concluding section.
-Some proofs are provided in-line and others are in the Appendix.
-Many details, not provided in this paper (including one proof), can be found in the report [5].
+The paper is organized as follows.
+In Section II, we provide the key observation and approximation on which the analysis is based.
+In Section III, we analyze the backoff process in a fairly general setting.
+The fixed-point equation is provided in Section IV and analyzed in Section V; a validation through an exact solution of a Markov model is given in Section V-B. In Section VI, the throughput formulas are provided.
+The asymptotic analysis is developed in Section VII.
+An application of the results to the analysis of TCP is given in Section VIII and the paper ends with a concluding section.
+Some proofs are provided inline and others are in the Appendix.
+Some details, not provided in this paper (including the proof of Theorem 5.2), can be found in [5] and [10].